 A frequent iteration of the look includes a darker color for the lower cabinets and a lighter shade for shelves that sit higher up.
 Think white cabinets above the sink paired with shades of blue, black, or brown below.
 However, there are no set rules for which color combinations or design elements work best.

-If you're feeling experimental, try color-blocking one wall of cabinets from another instead of contrasting upper and lower cabinetry or play with varying shades of the same color.
+If you're feeling experimental, try color-blocking one whole wall of both upper and lower cabinets or play with varying shades of the same color for a mesmerizing monochrome.

 Go Green + Gold